F1 Miami Grand Prix Odds & Betting Guide · Circuit Intel · Miami

 Is the Miami Grand Prix a Sprint weekend?

 Yes.
-Miami is one of six Sprint weekends on the 2026 F1 calendar.
+Miami has been a Sprint weekend in every edition since the format expanded.
 The Sprint and Grand Prix grids are set by separate qualifying sessions - Sprint form does not directly predict Sunday's race result.
 In 2025, the Sprint and Grand Prix were won by different McLaren drivers from different grid positions.
+In 2026, Antonelli won the Grand Prix from pole; the Sprint stayed independent of the main race result.
 Treat them as independent betting markets.

 What is the Safety Car probability at the Miami Grand Prix?

-Every Miami Grand Prix since 2022 has featured at least one Safety Car or Virtual Safety Car deployment - a 100% historical deployment rate across four races.
-The 2025 race alone featured three VSC periods.
-The official SC and VSC probability figures from Formula 1's pre-race data will be confirmed in the F1.com Need to Know article published in the week before the 2026 race.
+Every Miami Grand Prix since 2022 has featured at least one Safety Car or Virtual Safety Car deployment - a 100% historical deployment rate across five races.
+The 2025 race featured three VSC periods.
+The 2026 race saw a full Safety Car inside ten laps after Hadjar and Gasly crashed within two corners of each other.
+Official SC and VSC probability figures from Formula 1's pre-race data will be confirmed in the F1.com Need to Know article published in the week before the 2027 race.
 This page will be updated with the verified figure and source link at that point.

 Who has won the most Miami Grand Prix races?